actualbudget/docs/docs/Installing/DockerWithNginx.md

 ```

 A quick note on the file above:
 * The most important lines above are `commonName_default` and `DNS.1`.
-When you nagivate to your ActualServer, your browser will use these names to verify your server matches the certificate.
+When you navigate to your ActualServer, your browser will use these names to verify your server matches the certificate.

 #### `Dockerfile`